ippc/ippcdj/readme.md

 ## Things to do

 - Content (data) migration (ongoing)
-- User registration open but behind login-required and super-user required so only admins can add new users, who get notification emails to confirm account and set own password.
-OR, user registration open to all, but need approval by admins. i.e. Account registration & [activation](http://mezzanine.jupo.org/docs/user-accounts.html#account-approval) system?
-Probably will use [this](http://django-authtools.readthedocs.org/en/latest/how-to/invitation-email.html) or [this](https://stackoverflow.com/questions/3441725/sending-emails-when-a-user-is-activated-in-the-django-admin), or **use mezzanine's existing signup system, with the registration URL behind an additional login** (I'm [trying the latter](http://www.b-list.org/weblog/2007/nov/06/urlconf/), but having trouble protecting the [/account/signup/](http://dev.ippc.int/en/account/signup/) URL [with `staff_member_required`)](http://stackoverflow.com/a/2694116).
-Will continue trying.
-    - Setup auto-sending of messages to new users, with possible custom messages for NPPOs and Editors
+- User registration open but behind login-required and staff-user required.
+The URL to add new users is `/account/signup/`
 - Add blog and forum category management page to admin:
     - http://127.0.0.1:8000/en/admin/blog/blogcategory/
     - http://127.0.0.1:8000/en/admin/forum/forumcategory/
-- Author field for publications
-- Start from Dj 1.6.5 (1.7?) and Mezzanine 3.1.5
+- Eventually update to Mezzanine 3.1.5
     - Update to latest version of Mezzanine and make sure current functionality works
+- FAQ
+- Setup proper permissions (nginx is currently running as root — not good) so that static media, including user-uploaded files are served through Nginx.
+Document nginx/gunicorn/supervisor setup (currently running gunicorn with deprecated `gunicorn_django -b 0.0.0.0:8000` command — get it running and working with recommended command instead)
+- Last modified date for pages
 - The All Our Users Database.
 Two options:
     1. Create[Single Sign-On](https://docs.djangoproject.com/en/1.5/topics/auth/customizing/) (see also [this](https://meta.discourse.org/t/sso-example-for-django/14258) and [this](https://github.com/Bouke/django-federated-login/tree/master/example)) and **[this](https://gist.github.com/kenbolton/4946936)** - a separate Accounts database to be used by all IPPC-related apps for authentication and authorization.
 The database should contain two tables:
         - Users (authentication - recognizes who you are)